potherca-blog/VariableNamingConvention/README.md

 ### Scope

-To help identify where variables come from and for easier fetching of name-lists in scope-aware editors, we prepend a scope flag to variables that aren't in a function/method's closed scope.
+To help identify where variables come from and for easier fetching of name-lists in scope-aware editors, a scope flag is prefixed to variables that aren't in a function/method's closed scope.

 Available flags for the scope are:

 - <span class="main">g</span> for global variables <span